Fred Wright (cartoonist): Cartoonist

-Artistically, Buhle stated Wright's work "heralded the abandonment of the symbolic proletarian muscular giant in favor of a more workaday Joe (or Jane) fighting back against inflation, automation, and employer attacks," while his "Art Young-type philosophical approach to the difficulties of modern existence transcended socialist and class clichés without ... losing ... basic points of unfairness and exploitation."
-In 1989, John Nichols of The Blade described Wright as the "father of modern labor cartooning".
-Buhle categorized Wright as the second-most widely published labor cartoonist after Young.
+After being hired as the UE staff cartoonist in 1949, Wright developed the cartooning style he is best known for.
+In Paul Buhle's characterization, Wright's work "heralded the abandonment of the symbolic proletarian muscular giant in favor of a more workaday Joe (or Jane) fighting back against inflation, automation, and employer attacks", while his "Art Young-type philosophical approach to the difficulties of modern existence transcended socialist and class clichés without ... losing ... basic points of unfairness and exploitation."